Zero-Tang/NoirVisor/README.md

 Note that early Zhaoxin and VIA use Centaur as vendor.

 # Nested Virtualization
 NoirVisor is developed in highest focus on nested virtualization.
-It is not currently supported, but will be developed in future. <br>
+It is not currently supported, but will be developed in future. \
-Algorithm regarding the Nested Virtualization was stated down in the readme files in both VT-Core and SVM-Core directories. <br>
+Algorithm regarding the Nested Virtualization was stated down in the readme files in both VT-Core and SVM-Core directories. \
-For Nested Intel VT-x Algorithm, visit [here](src/vt_core/readme.md#vmx-nesting-algorithm-incomplete-version). <br>
+For Nested Intel VT-x Algorithm, visit [here](src/vt_core/readme.md#vmx-nesting-algorithm-incomplete-version). \
 For Nested AMD-V Algorithm, visit [here](src/svm_core/readme.md#svm-nesting-algorithm-incomplete-version).

 Nested AMD-V is now in debugging stage.

 # Announcement to all contributors
-NoirVisor is coded in the C programming language and the assembly since it is procedure-oriented designed. <br>
+NoirVisor is coded in the C programming language and the assembly since it is procedure-oriented designed. \
 Contributing Guidelines are available in repository.
-For details, see the markdown file in the root directory of repository. <br>
+For details, see the markdown file in the root directory of repository. \
 **DO NOT PROVIDE CODES WITH C++ WHICH INVOLVES THE NoirVisor Core IN YOUR PULL-REQUEST!**

 # Build
-To build NoirVisor, using batch is essential. <br>
+To build NoirVisor, using batch is essential. \
-Note that you should execute the `build_prep.bat` to make directories for first-time compilation. <br>
+Note that you should execute the `build_prep.bat` to make directories for first-time compilation. \
 Once NoirVisor is updated, it is recommended to execute `cleanup.bat` script before building.

 If you use terminal, you may add `/s` option in order to bypass the `pause` command.
 For example: